robjustice/soshdboot/README.md

   Note: for this 3plus2e setup, I have had mixed results when using the Booti card and this combo.
 When using a CFFA3000, it works fine.

-With either of these we can now boot Prodos from the same harddisk image :-)
+With either of these we can now boot Prodos from the same harddisk image woutout using the floppy drive :-)

 I'll update here with a link to the details for the patching and source code for the 3plus2e interpreter once I tidy it up.